stsaz/dox/art/cprog/p7-pp.md

 It works like with `<>` but also searches for the file in the same directory where our current file lives.

+When complex file include trees are used, it's quite possible that several files include the same `.h` file.
+Compiler should read and process the same file twice and it will show an error if it detects a name conflict.
+To prevent compiler from doing so, we place `#pragma` directive in each `.h` file as the first line:

+	#pragma once

 ## Definitions